SecAI-Lab/privacy-evaluator/README.md

 > Note, the pretrained model should be saved as a whole, not only `state_dict` format which requires model initialization!

+If no target model exist then train it first with or without Differential Privacy:

+    $ python main.py --model_path /path/to/model --train True

 For `lira attacks` you can change the config file in `attacks/config.py`

     aconf = {